 Current Research and Scholarly Interests

-1. Quantum optics with free electrons and light: generation and control of quantum states, quantum measurements and metrology.
+1. Quantum optics of free electrons and light: generation and control of quantum states, quantum measurements and metrology.

 2. Optical and electron microscopy: super-resolution, phase microscopy, holography, biological imaging, and quantum enhanced microscopy.